Baz125/movie-app/README.md

 # Movie App API

 Welcome to Movie App Server-Side.
-This fully functioanl RESTful API provides users with access to information about movies, directors, and genres.
+This fully functional RESTful API provides users with access to information about movies, directors, and genres.
 Users can sign up, update their personal information, and create a list of their favorite movies.
 This project demonstrates full-stack JavaScript development expertise using the MERN (MongoDB, Express, React, and Node.js) stack.

 ## Table of Contents